-In application of IFRS 15, the Group identifies and separates the different commitments to transfer a good or service contemplated in a contract.
+In application of IFRS 15 - "Revenues from contracts with customers", the Group identifies and separates the different commitments to transfer a good or service contemplated in a contract.
 This implies the separate recognition of income from each of the obligations that could be identified individually within the same main contract.